ashwwwin/automation-mcp/README.md

 ### With Claude Desktop

-1. Install Claude Desktop
-2. Add to your MCP configuration:
+Add to your MCP configuration:

 ```json
 {